noisrucer/girok/README.md

 It's all set!
 You can now use the exact same commands as user mode.

-If you only want to guest mode, jump to [5.
-Category commands](#categorycommands). section.
+If you only want to guest mode, jump to [category commands](#categorycommands) section.

 ## 2.2 User mode <a name="usermode"></a>